Blog

 Edwards County, Illinois is in USDA Hardiness Zone 6b.
 The average last spring frost is April 9 and first fall frost is October 28.

-Edwards County County sits in USDA Zone 6b.
+Edwards County sits in USDA Zone 6b.
 Ageratum grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Ageratum grow in Edwards County County's climate?
+Can Ageratum grow in Edwards County's climate?

 🌱